You may have seen the OWASP® Top 10 on our site or around the web and are wondering what it is.

 – This refers to two weaknesses: session management and credential management.
 This can allow attackers to compromise passwords, keys, or session tokens.
 Attackers can also exploit other flaws allowing them to assume a users’ identity.

 – Most people understand this is a big issue.
 Exposing sensitive data such as Personally Identifiable Information (PII) or Protected Health Information (PHI) to the internet causes enormous ramifications.
 An attacker can use sensitive data for identity theft, credit card fraud, and other serious crimes.

 – Using XML in web applications, or one application to another, transports data from one script to another.
 An XML processor will perform actions such as updating databases, executing work processes, transforming content, and delivering content to users.

-An XML external entity is a type of custom XML entity whose defined values are loaded from outside of the document type definition, meaning they can be defined based on the contents of file path or URL.
+An XML external entity is a type of custom XML entity whose defined values are loaded from outside of the document type definition, meaning they can be defined based on the file path or URL contents.
 Essentially, it often allows an attacker to view files on the application server filesystem and to interact with back-end or external systems that the application can access.

 Broken access control

 – Attackers can exploit a vulnerability to simulate an authenticated user.
 Once they get access, they can mirror the same privilege levels as an administrative user.
 This can mean an attacker can access other user’s accounts, view sensitive files, change access rights, and modify users’ data.